nikkilr88/egghead-asciicasts/up-and-running-with-preact/lessons/react-integrate-react-router-with-preact.md

 ...
 ```

-Inside the `react-router` library it's going to expect to be able to bring in `react`, so by providing `react` and `react-dom`, when they attempt to do that, webpack will switch out react with `preact-compat`, which has all the little bits in there to make other libraries think that `preact-compat` is actually `react`, such as prop types and things like that.
+Inside the `react-router` library it's going to expect to be able to bring in `react`, so by providing `react` and `react-dom`, when they attempt to do that, webpack will switch out react with `preact-compat`, which has all the little bits in there to make other libraries think that `preact-compat` is actually `react`, such as `propTypes` and things like that.

 We add this alias, solely for the purpose of the `react-router` library.
 Now let's go back to our App and start using `react-router`.
-The first thing we'll do is change this import.
+The first thing we'll do is change this `import`.
 Instead of using `preact-router`, change that for `react-router-dom`.
 We'll want the browser router.
 We'll also need a few more components from this library.
 We'll need `route` and `switch`.
 Now we can redefine our paths and components in a way that `react-router` understands.

 ####App.js
 ```javascript